ThePrez/ServiceCommander-IBMi/README.md

 ### Using the 'scinit' tool

-You can use the `scinit` tool can be used to create the YAML configuration files for you.
+You can use the `scinit` tool to create the YAML configuration files for you.
 Basic usage of the tool is simply:

 ```bash
 scinit <program start command>